SyuzannE/Supply-Chain-Management-project/README.md

 An intelligent, modern dashboard designed to optimize supply chain operations through smart routing, demand forecasting, real-time monitoring, and data-driven decision making.

+# **Supply Chain Optimization Dashboard**

+In the digital age, where supply chains are the backbone of global commerce, the ability to **predict, optimize, and react** in real time has become a competitive superpower.
+This project is a modern, AI-powered command center designed to tackle the complex challenges of supply chain management with intelligence and style.

+With an interactive interface built using **React, TypeScript, and Tailwind CSS**, and multiple machine learning models serving as the brains behind the operation, this project bridges the gap between **human decision-making and AI-driven insights**.

+An intelligent, modern dashboard designed to optimize supply chain operations through smart routing, demand forecasting, real-time monitoring, and data-driven decision making.

 This project includes a React + Vite frontend and a FastAPI backend, along with machine-learning support for forecasting and optimization.

 🚀 Features